 2. Put your face on your homepage.

 If your photo isn’t already on the front page of your website, open up your site in a fresh window and do it right this second!
+This is an insanely easy but super effective website improvement.
 If you are looking to build that kind of instant connection with web visitors that turns passersby into clients, this is the golden ticket.

 Need a stronger analogy?
 Imagine showing up to a stranger’s house.
 Imagine knocking on their big fancy door, and the door just swings open like something out of a horror movie.
 NOW imagine the owner is there to greet you with a big smile and a hug.
 See the difference?